 In 2019, CGND researchers, working with global collaborators, utilized new technologies to create a multidimensional atlas of gene expression in ALS that provides new insights into the mechanisms that contribute to disease onset and progression.
-These breakthrough findings advance the understanding of disease mechanisms in all neurodegenerative diseases which share common pathways with ALS, including dementia, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease, and Huntington’s disease.
+These breakthrough findings advance the understanding of disease mechanisms in all neurodegenerative diseases that share common pathways with ALS, including dementia, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease, and Huntington’s disease.
 The groundbreaking study was published in Science, and the atlas is now available to scientific community for further explorations via an interactive data portal.
 For links to the study, portal, and more, click here.

 NYGC Neurodegenerative Disease Working Group